Printable Fun Facts About Presidents for Presidents Day

 - President’s Day was originally established in honor of George Washington’s birthday.

 - George Washington was the only president unanimously elected, all of the state representatives voted for him.
+He was also the first president.

 - George Washington’s birthday was February 22, 1732.